JonnyBanana/Contact_Bot/README.md

 Note that the file is portable and does not require installation.</BR>
 So if for example you launch the program from your Desktop, </BR>
-the vcf files will be created in that same location
+the vcf files will be created in that same location.

 </BR>